 Be Careful Using Scoring Models

-An important characteristic of the above methods is that they can be applied consistent with the rule that each participant's estimate of priority be based on judgments of project value relative to project cost, which is necessary if the goal is to choose projects that create the greatest total value.
-In contrast, some organizations use scoring rules that do not result in projects being ranked according to this necessary logic.
-A common approach is to define criteria relevant to judging projects and specifying a simple scoring scales for each criterion.
+It's much easier for people to assign points to projects based on judgments about project value rather than the ratio of value-to-cost.
+Consequently, many organizations are using improperly designed scoring approaches.
+Across the internet you can find many recommendations for multi-criteria scoring systems that involve defining various criteria relevant to judging projects and specifying simple scoring scales for each criterion.
 For example, with regard to a given criterion, 1 = poor, 2 = OK, and 3 = good.
 The scores are tabulated and used to obtain a total score for each project.
 A total score above a certain level is judged a "must do."
 Alternatively, projects might be ranked or grouped into priority categories based on their total scores.
-Other common variations include grouping projects into priority categories, for example, projects that address safety issues or projects related to regulatory requirements, designated "priority one."

 Assigning a number to something doesn't necessarily make for a more accurate method of measurement.
 If scores are subjectively assigned to measures without clear criteria, different people will assign wildly different scores for the same project, and the same person may assign different scores on different occasions.
 Regardless, middle scores are common for most projects, especially when numerous scoring criteria are used.
 High scores on some criteria cancel out low scores on others.
 Furthermore, most scoring models aren't sufficiently precise to trust small differences in total scores.